law-negligent misrepresentation

 In order to prove negligent misrepresentation, a plaintiff must show that (1) the defendant made a

-representation in the course of her business, or in a transaction in which she has a pecuniary interest, (2) the
+representation in the course of her business, or in a transaction in which she has a pecuniary interest,

-exercise reasonable care or competence in obtaining or communicating the information, and (4) the plaintiff
+defendant did not exercise reasonable care or competence in obtaining or communicating the

-suffered a pecuniary loss by justifiably relying on the representation.
+information, and (4) the plaintiff suffered a pecuniary loss by justifiably relying on the representation.

 Henry Schein, Inc. v.
-Stromboe, 102

-S.W.3d 675, 686 n.24 (Tex.
+Stromboe, 102 S.W.3d 675, 686 n.24 (Tex.
 2002).

 The common element of all of Wood's causes of action is reliance.
 TCC moved for summary judgment,

 asserting that there was no evidence of reliance.
-Neither in the trial court below nor in her briefing to this Court
+Neither in the trial court below nor in her briefing to this

-pass the CSCE as a requirement for graduation.
-Dr. Conklin's purported statement to her, before she took the
+to take and pass the CSCE as a requirement for graduation.
+Dr. Conklin's purported statement to her,

-CSCE, simply noted that students who had failed the CSCE did eventually graduate.
-Also, the fact that TCC
+before she took the CSCE, simply noted that students who had failed the CSCE did eventually graduate.

-had approved her application for graduation does not show that Wood did not have to take and pass the
+Also, the fact that TCC had approved her application for graduation does not show that Wood did not

-CSCE as a requirement for graduation.
-Moreover, the clinic director's certification that Wood satisfied the
+have to take and pass the CSCE as a requirement for graduation.
+Moreover, the clinic director's

-internship requirements and the transcript do not show that the CSCE was not a requirement for graduation.
+certification that Wood satisfied the internship requirements and the transcript do not show that the

-Accordingly, we hold that the trial court did not err in granting TCC's no-evidence summary judgment motion
+Accordingly, we hold that the trial court did not err in granting TCC's no-evidence summary judgment

-because Wood did not show how she relied on any alleged misrepresentation by TCC.
+motion because Wood did not show how she relied on any alleged misrepresentation by TCC.

 Source: